Adaptive Fourier decomposition of slice regular functions: Introduction

-Our main result is about the slice adaptive Fourier decomposition of slice regular functions over quaternions.
-It is a higher dimension extension of the adaptive Fourier decomposition in one complex variable.
-The slice regular theory of quaternions was initiated by Gentili and Struppa \cite{Gentili_2}.
-This theory generalize the holomorphic theory of one complex variable to quaternions.
+In this paper we establish the slice adaptive Fourier decomposition of slice regular functions over quaternions.
+It is a higher dimensional extension of the subject in the one complex variable case.
+The slice regular function theory of quaternions was initiated by Gentili and Struppa \cite{Gentili_2}, and soon developed by a number of researchers.
+See, for instance \cite{Colombo_1,Alpay_3,AFS_book,Ghiloni_1,Gentili_B}.
+This theory generalizes the holomorphic theory of one complex variable to quaternions.
 It is remarkable that the slice regular function theory relies on the slice structure of quaternions, which is different from the monogenic function theory over Clifford algebras.
 The great difference among the slice analysis, Clifford analysis, several complex variables is due to the canonical topology in slice analysis distinct to the Euclidean topology; see \cite{Dou_1}.
 The slice theory shows vigorous vitality in non-commutative Clifford algebra \cite{Colombo_1}, and non-associative real alternative algebras \cite{Ghiloni_1}, \cite{Ren_3}.
 It also has significant applications in differential geometry \cite{Gentili_4}, geometric function theory \cite{Ren_1}, and operator theory \cite{CSS_book}.

-To state our main results, we need some notations.
-The slice Hardy space $ H^2( \mathbb B) $ over the unit ball of the quaternions consists of slice regular functions $f:\mathbb B\to\mathbb H$ satisfying
+To state our main results we provide some preliminaries of the slice Hardy space which are mostly adopted from \cite{Alpay_3, AFS_book}.
+Here we introduce an equivalent definition.
+The slice Hardy space $ H^2( \mathbb B) $ over the unit ball of the quaternions consists of the slice regular functions $f:\mathbb B\to\mathbb H$ satisfying

 where $ d\sigma $ is the Lebesgue surface measure on $\partial \mathbb B$.
 The polarization identity of this norm provides $ H^2( \mathbb B) $ with an inner product so that it becomes a quaternionic Hilbert space with reproducing kernel.
 Its normalized reproducing kernel is called the slice normalized Szeg\"o kernel, defined as